 Dragon Rock Reptile Centre has an amazing collection of invertebrates, arachnids, mammals & reptiles.
 Personalized tours with an enthusiastic, knowledgeable guides make this a memorable experience.
 No children under 5 years.
-Opportunities to interact and touch these creatures are afforded where possible.
 (Adults R90) Closed Mondays & Tuesdays.
 Pre-book a time slot to avoid disappointment.

 Falcon Ridge Raptor Show Thrilling daily shows highlight the power, speed and intelligence of a varied selection of birds of prey.
 An insight into Falconry is included in the show and the public will learn how these birds use their wings, sharp beaks and claws to their advantage.
 (Adults R95) Closed Mondays & Fridays